 Comment.
-Section 781 sweeps away all pre-existing limitations on the right to support or attack the credibility of witnesses.
-Together with Section 351 (providing that all relevant evidence is admissible), Section 781 makes all evidence relevant to the issue of the credibility of a witness admissible.
-However, Section 781 is subject to several qualifications on the admissibility of such evidence.
-Thus, for example, Sections 785 (good character) and 788 (prior consistent statements) limit the admissibility of evidence supporting credibility; the remaining sections in this article limit the admissibility of certain types of evidence relevant to credibility; the rules of privilege and the rules excluding hearsay evidence also operate to exclude evidence that may otherwise be admissible on this issue; and Section 352 permits the judge to exclude evidence relating to credibility where it would be unduly prejudicial, consume too much time, cause confusion, and the like.
+Section 785, which is based on the principle expressed in Rule 20 of the Uniform Rules of Evidence, sweeps away all pre-existing limitations on the right to support or attack the credibility of witnesses.
+Together with

+Section 351 (providing that "all relevant evidence is admissible"), Section 785 makes all evidence relevant to the credibility of a witness admissible regardless of which party offers the evidence.
+However, Section 785 is subject to several qualifications on the admissibility of such evidence.
+Thus, for example, Sections 790 (good character) and 791 (prior consistent statements) limit the admissibility of evidence supporting credibility; the romaining sections in this article limit the admissibility of certain types of evidence relevant to credibility; the rules of privilege and the rules excluding hearsay evidence also operate to exclude evidence that may otherwise be admissible on this issue; and Section 352 permits the judge to exclude evidence relating to credibility where it would be unduly prejudicial, consume too much time, cause confusion, and the like.

 Attacking the credibility of one's own witness.
-Section 781 eliminates the present restriction on attacking the credibility of one's own witness.
+Section 785 eliminates the present restriction on attacking the credibility of one's own witness.
 Under the existing California law, a party is precluded from attacking the

-§ 780 § 781 credibility of his own witness unless he has been surprised and damaged by the witness' testimony.
+Prepared for Aug.
+1964 Meeting credibility of his own witness unless he has been surprised and damaged by the vitness' testimony.
 CODE CIV.
-FRCC. §§ 2049, 2052 (superseded by EVIDENCE CODE §§ 768, 769, 781, 787); People v.
+FRCC. §§ 2049, 2052 (superseded by EVIDENCE CODE §§ 768, 769, 770, 785); People v.
 LeBeau, 39 Cal.2d 146, 148, 245 P.2d 302, 303 (1952).
 In large part, the present law rests upon the theory that a party producing a witness is bound by his testimony.
 See discussion in Smellie v.
 Southern Pac.
 Co., 212 Cal.
 540, 555-556, 299 Pac.
 529, 535 (1931).
 This theory has long been abandoned in several jurisdictions where the practical exigencies of litigation have been recognized.
-See McCCRIfick, EVIDENCE § 38 (1954).
+See McCCRMICK, EVIDENCE § 38 (1954).
 A party has no actual control over a person who witnesses an event and is required to testify to aid the trier of fact in its function of determining the truth.
 Hence, a party should not be "bound" by the testimony of a witness produced by him.
 It follows that he should be permitted to attack the credibility of the witness without anachronistic limitations.
 Moreover, denial of the right to attack credibility often may work a hardship on a party where by necessity he must call a hostile witness.
 Expanded opportunity for testing credibility is in keeping with the interest of providing a forum for full and free disclosure.
-In regard to attacking the credibility of a "necessary" witness, see generally People v.
+In regard to attacking the credibility of a "necessary" witness, see generally Feople v.
 McFarlane, 134 Cal.
-618, 66 Fac.
+618, 66 Pac.
 865 (1901); Anthony v.
 Hobbie, 85 Cal.
+App.2d 798, 803-804, 193 P.2d 748, 751 (1948); First Nat'l Bank v.
+De Houlin, 56 Cal.
 App.
-2d 798, 803-804, 193 P.2d 748, 751 (1948); First Nat'l Bank v.
-De Moulin, 56 Cal.
-App.
 313, 321, 205 Pac.
 92, 96 (1922).

 "Collateral matter" limitation.
 The so-called "collateral matter" limitation on attacking the credibility of a witness, where evidence relevant to credibility is excluded unless such evidence is independently relevant to the issue being tried, stems from the sensible approach that trials should be concerned with settling specific disputes between parties.
 Accordingly, matters that are collateral or too remote to this purpose should be excluded from consideration.
 Under existing law, this "collateral matter" doctrine has been treated as an inflexible rule excluding evidence relevant to the credibility of the witness.
 See, e.g., People v.
-Vells, 33 Cal.2d 330, 340, 202 P.2d 53, 59 (1949), and cases cited therein.
+Wells, 33 Cal.2d 330, 340, 202 P.2d 53, 59 (1949), and cases cited therein.